PranayShandil/Mail-Service/README.md

 # Mail-Service
-Mail Service to read database every 5 second
+Mail Service to read database every 5 second and send mail for any failed transactions